open5e/open5e/source/monsters/tome-of-beasts/X/xhkarsh.rst

 Charisma checks and Charisma saving throws, and it is immune to divination spells and to effects that sense emotions or read thoughts.
-The target’s fate can be restored by a dispel evil and good spell or comparable magic.
+The target’s fate can be restored by a :ref:`srd:dispel-evil-and-good` spell or comparable magic.

 **Seize Strand.** The xhkarsh targets one creature within 5 feet of it whose fate has been corrupted.
 The target creature must